rust-lang/book/nostarch/chapter14.md

 For additional practice, add an `add_two` crate to this workspace in a similar way as the `add_one` crate!

-As your project grows, consider using a workspace: it’s easier to understand smaller, individual components than one big blob of code.
+As your project grows, consider using a workspace: it provides easier-to-understand, smaller, individual components than one big blob of code.
 Furthermore, keeping the crates in a workspace can make coordination between crates easier if they are often changed at the same time.

 ## Installing Binaries with cargo install